-The River Hawks earned their first ever Hockey East regular season title
+River Hawks earn first Hockey East regular season title with victory

 PROVIDENCE, R.I. -- In the final game of the regular season, the No. 18 Friars fell to No. 7 UMass Lowell, 4-1, as the two teams faced off with the Hockey East Regular-Season Title on the line Saturday night at Schneider Arena.

 Tim Schaller scored early in the third period to tie the game at 1-1, but Josh Holmstrom put UML back on top six minutes later and Connor Hellebuyck made 32 saves to lead the River Hawks to an eventual 4-1 win.